gagarine/docker-php/readme.md

 # PHP docker

-This project is a blueprint for php devlopement with docker.
+This is a blueprint for php devlopement with docker on macosx.

 By default docker-compose will launch 4 containers:
  - nginx